atosorigin/grafana-weathermap-panel/docs/EN/editor/display.md

 ## Use SVG

-Allows you to download a svg to be able to manage the regions.
+It allows you to download an SVG to be able to manage the regions.
 By unchecking, you can download any image but it will not be interactive.

 ## Picture